Obarun/66/doc/66-reconfigure.md

 # reconfigure

-This command bring down, unsupervise, parse again and bring up service.
+This command brings down, unsupervises, parses again and brings up the service.

 ## Interface